hz0602/to-learn/en.md

 when i am sitting in front of the computer, i get really upset and irritable if someone disturbs me.

 she can elaborate on this point

+does that remind you of something

+it was just the intensity of the game

+it will inevitably influence your new language learning

+try following the my tips and see if you can get some inspiration

+correct me if i am wrong

+one of those six sons is my grandfather, the fellow who introduced me to computing

+he dropped the last name and added an "s" to Torvald on the theory that this made it sound more substantial

+he instructed the rival to oversee the loading of the bus. he used the occasion to grab the seat next to my mom

+the family tale is that my sister Sara was conceived during one of those conjugal visits

+nobody was worried about this kid getting kidnapped

+under this circumstances, in this case

+this book uses trap as generic term for these situations

+while the commonality of the three trap types suggests that a kernel could handle all traps with a single code path

+don't (doesn't) do something except(other than) something